mpv-player/mpv/DOCS/interface-changes.rst

       for software video conversion.
 These were switched to higher quality since mpv 0.30.0 (related to the previous changelog entry).
 This affects video outputs like vo_x11 and vo_drm, and screenshots, but not much else.
+    - deprecate --input-file (there are no plans to remove this short-term, but it will probably eventually go away)
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.